Milldrew/configs/readme.txt

 THIS PROJECT IS FOR KEEPING ALL OF MY MAC OS AND UNIX ENVIRONMENT CONFIGURATIONS ORGANIZED AND UP TO DATE

 MAC OS X APPLICATIONS
-Flycut Copy and paste cliboard
+Flycut Copy and paste cliboard (open on login)
-Magnet organizing windows
+Magnet organizing windows  (open on login)
 Time Machine User Back Up

 UNIX APPLICATIONS (package manager homebrew)